 • Black: The node is compatible but not available for rendering.

 Clicking the triangle preceding each system name expands or collapses the system's information.
 When collapsed, each system takes up one row.
 When expanded, additional information can be seen, such as network folder path, IP address, OS, and whether or not it has been claimed by a master system for rendering.

-Note: During the render, you can see how many slaves have been claimed by the master for rendering.
-The count appears in the top left of the render window:
+Note: During the render, you can see how many workers have been claimed by the master for rendering.
+The count appears in the top left of the render window.

 Cores: This column displays the number of cores available for rendering on each system.
 This setting can be changed on each system individually, by editing the option under Preferences > Final Rendering > Render Threads.